HPCA2026/HPCA2026-Paper-66-Rebuttal/README.md

 # Actual Measurement Results of HR-DCIM Silicon Verification

 &nbsp;&nbsp; This document provides the measured results of HR-DCIM silicon verification.
-This measurement report includes three parts: *1) Chip Micrograph and Summary of Silicon Verification;* *2) Test Platform Setup for Silicon Verification;* *3) Measurement Results of Silicon Verification.* **Key measured metrics include: accuracy, cell error distribution, bit error rate (BER), and iteration latency.** **Compared to corresponding simulation results presented in our paper, the average deviation between simulation and actual silicon verification results is less than 2%.**
+This measurement report includes three parts: *1) Chip Micrograph and Summary of Silicon Verification;* *2) Test Platform Setup for Silicon Verification;* *3) Measurement Results of Silicon Verification.* **Key measured metrics include: accuracy, cell error distribution, bit error rate (BER), and iteration latency.** **Compared to the corresponding simulation results presented in our paper, the average deviation between simulation and actual silicon verification results is less than 2%.**

 ## 1. Chip Micrograph and Summary of Silicon Verification